Zenith Model T1816R Television (1955)

 The next photo shows the chassis from the rear.
 Notice the pair of selenium rectifiers.
 They are the dark orange finned rectangular objects near the right bottom.

-You should always replace selenium rectifiers in old equipment.
-They are not reliable and when they fail, they can give off an awful odor and even create a fire.
+I always replace selenium rectifiers in old equipment.
+They are not reliable and when they fail, they can give off an awful odor.
 The selenium unit can be replaced with a modern silicon diode (type 1N4007) that costs about $1.00.
-After the above photo was taken, I mounted the new diodes right above the old selenium units, leaving the original recitifers in place (but disconnected) for appearance's sake.
+After the above photo was taken, I mounted the new diodes right above the old selenium units, leaving the original rectifers in place (but disconnected) for appearance's sake.

 Then I installed the new tubes and tweaked the vertical height and linearity.
 The picture looked great, with good sharpness and contrast.
 The picture was slightly off kilter, however.
 I remedied this condition by carefully manipulating adjustment collars on the neck of the picture tube.